Internet Sharing

 What does ‘Internet sharing’ mean?

-Please note that Internet sharing is bound to use a lot of data and that the data is transferred over a mobile data connection.
-This may incur costs on you, depending on your contract with your cellular operator.
+Please note that Internet sharing over a mobile data connection may incur costs on you, depending on your contract with your cellular operator.
 Also, check with your operator that you have enough quota for Internet sharing.

-Note also that Internet sharing requires a lot of processing which increases the current drain from the battery.
+Note also that Internet sharing as a WLAN hotspot requires a lot of processing which increases the current drain from the battery.
 Do not leave it on unnecessarily.

 Internet sharing over WLAN